 Stabilizers Worked When Performing a Dumbbell Bench Press

 Muscle Fiber Recruitment for Dumbbell Bench Press

-When you use dumbbells to perform a bench press movement you maximize muscle fibers used because of the extra muscle needed to stabilze and balance the weight which are NOT used when using lever type and other chest building workout machines.
-Incorporating free weight exercises into your routine is the BEST way to to build strength, balance, supporting muscles and develop the best well rounded and fully developed physique.
+When you use dumbbells to perform a bench press movement, you maximize muscle fibers used because of the extra muscle needed to stabilize and balance the weight which is NOT used when using lever type and other chest building workout machines.
+Incorporating free weight exercises into your routine is the BEST way to build strength, balance, supporting muscles and develop the best well rounded and fully developed physique.